Mesutayo/SecureWeb-Blog/README.md

 - Implement rate limiting on authentication endpoints
 - Add password strength requirements and complexity rules
 - Implement JWT refresh tokens
-- Use an ORM (like Sequelize) for better SQL injection protection
 - Enforce HTTPS in production
 - Configure CORS properly for production
 - Sanitize error messages to prevent information leakage